 Pascal’s effort to argue against reason with reason makes him vulnerable to Allen’s charge that he is establishing the principle he is trying to dethrone.
 In Pascal’s behalf, let me submit that Pascal, while guilty of reasoning, is barely so.

 Pascal’s argument against reason is expressed in probabilistic terms in the form of a wager.
-The Catholic philosopher Peter Kreeft offers the following paraphrase of Pascal’s wager:
+The philosopher Peter Kreeft offered the following paraphrase of Pascal’s wager:

 If you place [your bet] with God, you lose nothing, even if it turns out that God does not exist.
 But if you place it against God, and you are wrong and God does exist, you lose everything.[iv]

 Which God was Pascal talking about?
 His own, obviously.
-Pascal, like Kreeft, was a Catholic theologian.
+Pascal, like Kreeft, was Catholic.

-One inescapable cost of believing something false is that you have, at a minimum, lost a piece of the truth—not a trivial concern for those who value truth.
-There are practical costs as well.
-If your misplaced belief leads you to behave in a way you would not otherwise behave, you have misspent part of your life.
+One cost of believing something false is that you thereby lose a piece of the truth—not a trivial concern for those who value truth.
+Moreover, if your misplaced belief leads you to behave in a way you would not otherwise behave, you have misspent part of your life.
 Economists call this the opportunity cost.

-Belief in God profoundly influences one’s behavior.
-A wrong belief about God ranks among life’s most expensive mistakes.
+Belief in God profoundly influences one’s behavior, so a wrong belief about God ranks among life’s most expensive mistakes.
 Picture the terrified children being bound in preparation for sacrifice to the Inca sun god Inti.
 Would Pascal have consoled them with his armchair insight that belief in a nonexistent god is low risk?

-Pascal argued that we should opt for belief in God as a practical strategy, noting that belief is our ticket to heavenly bliss.
+Pascal presented belief in God as a practical strategy.
 The potential for an eternal reward, he said, outweighs any finite risk we incur during our mortal lives.

-I don’t know how your mind works, but I can’t consciously choose my beliefs.
+Despite prodding from James and Pascal, I can’t consciously choose my beliefs.
 As I read a book about insects, for instance, I can’t believe that I am a flea jumping across the page.
 I can imagine it, I can daydream about it, but I cannot believe whatever I might choose to believe.
-Even on topics that are not so clear-cut, topics on which my opinion is unsettled (what James called live issues), I cannot consciously select what I believe.
-Philosophers call this inability to choose our beliefs doxastic involuntarism.
+Even on topics that are not so clear-cut, topics on which my opinion is unsettled (what James called “live” issues), I cannot consciously select what I believe.
+Philosophers refer to this inability to choose our beliefs as doxastic involuntarism.

-I suspect that Pascal’s wager is widely accepted across America for three reasons.
+Pascal’s wager is widely accepted across America for three reasons.
 First, it makes a crass appeal to the profit motive.
 That always works in America.
 Second, it urges us to take decisive action.
-Americans pride ourselves in taking decisive action.
+We Americans pride ourselves in taking decisive action.
 Third, it discourages thinking.
 Nobody is better at not thinking than Americans.

 When I encounter a fishy line of reasoning (and Pascal’s wager is as fishy as they come), I try, just for fun, to use the same fishy logic to defend radically different or even diametrically opposed conclusions.
-I also enjoy reformulating the argument to remove all the logical fallacies, as in the following example:
+I also enjoy reformulating the argument to remove all the logical fallacies, as I did below:

 Suppose that, after careful reasoning, you decide no god exists.
 If your belief is correct and there is no god, you avoid squandering your life attending church and praying and so forth.
 If you are mistaken and there is a god, the consequences of your nonbelief depend on the nature of God.
 If God is indifferent to human activities, then, as a product of your nonbelief, you avoid squandering your life on inconsequential worshipful practices.
 If God is unjust or sadistic, you avoid squandering your life trying to please a god who is going to fry you anyway.
 If God is fair, reasonable, and loving, you needn’t worry that you will be punished for earnestly examining the evidence and arriving at a reasonable, albeit mistaken, conclusion.

 The paragraph above describes the consequences of atheism, not in false Pascalian terms, but in realistic ones.
-Still, I do not recommend adopting beliefs (or disbeliefs) based on their consequences.
-One ought to base one’s judgment on a careful evaluation of the facts rather than on a “what’s in it for me” calculation.
+Still, I don’t recommend adopting beliefs (or disbeliefs) based on their consequences.
+We should base our judgments on a careful evaluation of the facts rather than on a “what’s in it for me” calculation.

-I also reject Monty Hall’s wager.
+I reject not only Pascal’s wager, but also Monty Hall’s wager.
 If you’ve never heard of Monty Hall’s wager, that’s because I made it up.
-It’s my own application of the Monty Hall problem to religious belief.
-The Monty Hall problem is a math puzzle named after the television game show host.
-In the puzzle, a player is shown three doors and told that behind one of the doors is a car and behind each of the other two doors is a goat.
+It’s based on the Monty Hall problem, a math puzzle named after the television game show host.
+In this puzzle, a player is shown three doors and told that behind one of the doors is a car and behind each of the other two doors is a goat.
 To win the car, the player must select the correct door.

 Suppose you’re a contestant playing this game and you pick door number 1.
 The host, who always knows what is behind each door, opens door number 2, revealing a goat, and asks whether you wish to switch your selection to door 3.
 Are your odds of winning the car increased by keeping your current selection?
 Or would you have a higher probability of winning the car if you switched your selection?
 Or are the odds the same either way?